 The Importance of Official Data in Assessing Economic Conditions | Erika McEntarfer

-After a tumultuous week that saw President Trump question the integrity of one of the most widely used government data sources, the Levy Institute is pleased to welcome the recently removed BLS Commissioner Erika McEntarfer (and Bard College alumna ’95), to a conversation about why data—and measurement in particular—matter for policy, markets, and our daily lives.
+Levy Conference RoomFollowing the events of August 1, 2025, when the world saw President Trump question the integrity of one of the most widely used government data sources, the Levy Institute was pleased to welcome the recently removed BLS Commissioner Erika McEntarfer (and Bard College alumna ’95), to a conversation about why data—and measurement in particular—matter for policy, markets, and our daily lives.
+McEntarfer spoke to an audience of Bard students, faculty, staff, and community members, recounting the day of her abrupt dismissal following the release of the July jobs report, and discussed the ways that nonpartisan statisticians affect our everyday lives as Americans.

 Many of the Institute’s scholars rely on BLS data daily.
 Their frequency and methods are indispensable for our work.
 The Levy Economics Institute itself has contributed to BLS-commissioned research on measurement.